Carbon tax battle costing Saskatchewan 'hundreds of thousands' of dollars

 Published Tuesday, July 30, 2019 6:19PM EDT

-Saskatchewan argues the federally-imposed tax on consumers is unconstitutional, but lost its case in a 3-2 split decision in its Appeal Court.
-The province appealed to the Supreme Court and has a tentative hearing date set for December.
+He believes the Supreme Court will want to hear all of the various legal arguments or cases at once instead of one at a time because of their similarity.

+During the meeting the group discussed ways to strategize their legal arguments against Ottawa's carbon levy.

-The federal carbon tax currently applies in Saskatchewan, Ontario, New Brunswick and Manitoba because those provinces did not implement taxes of their own.
+The federal carbon tax was applied to Saskatchewan, Ontario, New Brunswick and Manitoba when those provinces did not have of their own.

 Ontario lost a challenge in its top court last month.

-Alberta, which killed the federal tax earlier this year, is to have the levy imposed in January.
+Alberta, which killed its provincial carbon tax earlier this year that was brought in by the previous NDP government, is to have the federal levy imposed in January.
 It has also filed a legal challenge.

-Alberta Justice Minister Doug Schweitzer said his government is trying to catch up with Saskatchewan and Ontario and it's important for the ministers to compare notes.
+Alberta Justice Minister Doug Schweitzer says his government is trying to catch up with Saskatchewan and Ontario, and it was important for the ministers to compare notes.

 He wants the provinces to work together so that the matter is heard by the Supreme Court in a "co-ordinated and thoughtful way."

-Schweitzer said he would like Alberta's case heard quickly by the province's Appeal Court, so the Supreme Court has the opportunity to consider the province's evidence.

-"We're trying to work out (the) strategy to make sure each province can bring forward its strongest case to the Supreme Court," he said.
+"We're trying to work out (the) strategy to make sure each province can bring forward its strongest case to the Supreme Court," he says.

-"It's my understanding that (Saskatchewan) may be looking to have some of the cases consolidated so that ... the Supreme Court's hearing more than one at a time," said Downey.

-He said there are pros and cons about presenting the cases together, but wouldn't comment on his government's preference or strategy.
+There are pros and cons about presenting the cases together, he says, but wouldn't comment on his government's preference or strategy.

-"From what I understand Saskatchewan is asking for an extension or for more time."
+Morgan says he believes Saskatchewan's court fight is costing taxpayers hundreds of thousands of dollars, but that it's worth it.

+He says it's difficult to calculate the exact amount since the province is relying on a mix of in-house and outside lawyers.
+The price tag includes court filings, travel expenses and other out-of-pocket costs.

 -- By Stephanie Taylor in Regina